-2.15 Foreign currency translation
+2.16 Foreign currency translation

-The financial statements are presented in Hong Kong dollars, which is the Fund's functional currency.
+The financial statements are presented in Hong Kong dollars, which is the Group's and the Fund's functional currency.

 Foreign currency transactions during the year are translated into Hong Kong dollars using the spot exchange rates at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated into Hong Kong dollars using the closing exchange rate at the balance sheet date.